 However, if your pay fluctuates you could end up paying more tax than you need to.

-Equally if you are not employed for the full 12 months of the year, perhaps due to the seasonal nature of your job, unemployment or study, you may not get the full benefit of your personal allowance and as a result pay too much Income Tax.
+Equally, if you are not employed for the full 12 months of the year, perhaps due to the seasonal nature of your job, unemployment or studies, you may not get the full benefit of your personal allowance and as a result pay too much tax.

-To get an estimate of whether you've paid too much tax and if it would be worthwhile asking for a rebate, use the HMRC Tax Checker.
+To get an estimate of whether you have paid too much tax or to see if it would be worthwhile asking for a rebate, use the HMRC Tax Checker.

-If you think you've overpaid tax through your Self Assessment tax return you can make a claim for a refund in much the same way as through PAYE.
+If you think you have overpaid tax through your self-assessment tax return you can make a claim for a refund in much the same way as through PAYE.

-If you need to claim for a refund from a Self Assessment made over 12 months ago you will need to make a claim in writing and include the following information;
+If you need to claim for a refund from a self-assessment made over 12 months ago, you will need to make a claim in writing that includes the following information:

-Reclaiming the tax you pay on your pension is similar to reclaiming Income Tax from employment; you will need your payslips, P60 & P45 forms and full information relating to your pension and benefit payments.
+Reclaiming the tax you pay on your pension is similar to reclaiming income tax from employment; you will need:

 You will then need to contact HMRC and request an assessment of your tax contributions and any repayment due will be sent to you through the post.

-Most standard savings accounts automatically deduct tax from you interest before the money is paid into your account.
+Most standard savings accounts automatically deduct tax from your interest before the money is paid into your account.

-You have up to 5 years to reclaim tax paid on savings interest, which you can do by completing a R40 form and contacting your tax office.
+You have up to 5 years to reclaim tax paid on savings interest, which you can do by completing an R40 form and contacting your tax office.

 If you have worked for several months of the year and have stopped then there is a good chance you will have paid too much tax.

-If you have no plans to claim Job Seekers allowance or to work again this financial year you can complete a P50 form to reclaim your tax so you receive the full benefit of your personal allowance.
+If you have no plans to claim Job Seeker’s Allowance (JSA) or to work again this financial year you can complete a P50 form to reclaim your tax so you receive the full benefit of your personal allowance.

 The type of National Insurance that you need to reclaim will dictate how you should complete your claim for a refund.